IsaacSomething/ionic4-documents-vscode/README.md

 # Ionic Documentation In VS code

-### This visual studio code extension adds ionic 4 documentation inside the vscode editor as a webview.
+### This visual studio code extension adds ionic 4 documentation inside the vscode editor.

 Just right-click on the element that you want to view the documentation for and select *Ionic Documentation* from the command list.
-This will then open the ionic documentation pulled from github into vscode for quick and easy access.
+This will then open the ionic documentation pulled from github into vscode as a markdown preview for quick and easy access.

 ### Features
  - Right-click to view ionic documetation in visual studio code